Projects

 The artwork is posed as a question which forces us as viewers of the artwork to question our own personal positions of grudges and inability to forgive and thus alludes to the repercussions thereof.
 The text spells out the following words: “What would happen if I truly learned to forgive?”

-The text is made from lime powder, some of which was obtained from Robben Island on another project in 2009.
+The text is made from lime powder, obtained from Robben Island on another project in 2009.
 The artwork was temporary with the text lasting for a few days.

 As a nation South Africa previously observed this day as the Day of the Vow, commemorating the 470 Voortrekker victory over the 10 000 Zulu army in the Battle of the Blood River in 1838.
 Later we acknowledged this day in 1961 with the formation of Umkhonto we Sizwe.
 Now in post-apartheid South Africa, we celebrate this as the Day of Reconciliation and this artwork reminds us of the significance thereof and how we as individuals can contribute to real healing of our community.

-2008 - Figures representing articles on the Freedom Charter
+2008 - Figures representing articles on the Freedom Charter, Kliptown, SA

 Walter Sisulu Square, Kliptown, Soweto, Johannesburg